hashgraph/hedera-services/platform-sdk/docs/core/gossip/turbo/turbo-sync.md

 node to considers to be ancient and/or expired.
 Nodes will never send their peer events that the peer thinks are ancient.
 This exchange of ancient thresholds is also sufficient to determine if one of the nodes has fallen behind and needs to reconnect (not discussed in this document).

-### Historical Tip Definition

-In the original sync algorithm, the definition of a tip was slightly different.
-A tip was defined as an event with no self children, not an event with no children at all.
-The current definition of a tip is equally effective and results in fewer tips, which is why it was changed.

 ## Phase 2: Exchange Booleans